 rm -rf *)

-Why the “Create a Dataset Snapshot from Scratch Space” button disabled sometimes?
+Why is “Create a Dataset Snapshot from Scratch Space” button disabled sometimes?

 You can only snapshot a Datasets Scratch Space when no Workspaces are running.

-First, you must have access to create a new Snapshot to a Project (see Sharing and Collaboration).
+First, you must have access to create a new snapshot to a project (see Share and Collaborate).

 Assuming you have permission, you would need to create a configuration in your